ericpriceco/ericpriceco.github.io/content/posts/2023-11-16-eks-terraform-module.md

     - terraform
 ---

-I'm not a fan of using third-party modules Terraform modules that do the work for you, so I'm going to provide the code nessecary to spin up a EKS cluster with Bottlerocket nodes using just the AWS provider.
+I'm not a fan of using third-party Terraform modules that do all the work for you, so I'm going to provide the code to spin up a EKS cluster with Bottlerocket nodes using just the AWS provider.
 The VPC resources need to be setup beforehand.
-For VPC setup, I find having dedicated subnets for EKS clusters beneficial for IP address prefixes since it needs continuos blocks of IP addresses.
+For the VPC setup, I find having dedicated subnets for EKS clusters beneficial for IP address prefixes since it needs continuous blocks of IP addresses.
 All the referenced Terrafom code can be obtained [here](https://github.com/eric-price/terraform_modules).

 cluster.tf
 ```terraform